logo for organic-pet-digest.com

 Your first step to treating your dog’s yeast infection is to have it diagnosed by your veterinarian.
 If your dog is suffering from ear mites or a particle lodged in the ear, it is important to have that treated by a professional.

-If your veterinarian diagnoses your dog’s yeast infection, you are safe to go ahead and try some holistic treatments.
+If your veterinarian diagnoses a dog yeast infection, you are safe to go ahead and try some at-home holistic treatments…

-1. There are certain herbs that help prevent the over growth of yeast in the body:
+1. There are certain herbs that help cure and prevent the overgrowth of yeast in the body:

 • Acidophilus helps promote a healthy balance of flora in the stomach, which will help prevent the overgrowth of yeast in the body.
 Acidophilus is found in a pill form and also in yogurt.

-• Vitamin C is a proven anti-oxidant that can help to regulate the growth of yeast in the body.
+• Vitamin C for Dogs is a proven anti-oxidant that can help to regulate the growth of yeast in the body.

-Follow these tips to help prevent a dog yeast infection of the ear:
+Follow these tips to help prevent a future dog ear yeast infection:

-• Help your dog maintain a consistent healthy balance will help to prevent yeast infections from occurring.
-A healthy, balanced diet along with plenty of exercise and regular vet visit, should do the trick.
+• Help your dog maintain consistent health will help to prevent yeast infections from occurring.
+A healthy, balanced dog food diet along with plenty of exercise and regular vet visits should do the trick.

 • Keep your dog well groomed.
 It will proactively fight against bacterial ear infections.